 You can apply for a grant of £1,000.

 How do I apply?

 To apply you must be 18 or over.
-Please read through the eligibility criteria and click on the “Apply Now” button at the bottom of this page.
+Please read through the eligibility criteria and click on the “Apply Now” button at the bottom of this page when it goes live.

 My access requirements mean I will find the online form difficult to understand or complete.
 How can I apply?